FlanaganSe/personal-portfolio-site/src/assets/blog_posts/healthy-habits-research/index.md

----
-title: Healthy Habits
-date: '2021-08-20T12:00:00.00Z'
-description: 'A researched list of healthy habits'
----

 ## Healthy Habits

 Health is a highly contentious topic that is full of misinformation.
 We're all susceptible to the placebo effect, especially when it comes to health products products, strategies, and mindsets.

 This was a pragmatic and research-based attempt to identify habits that are significantly likely to be healthy.
 The research has then been condensed and reformatted into a more easily readable format.

 ## Daily Life Habits